Local Escapes

 Image credit: Luxury Safari Tent | Supplied

-Set on the grounds of Castlemaine with sweeping views of the surrounding botanical gardens, the Safari Tents are some of the best glamping in Victoria.
+With sweeping views of Castlemaine's very European-looking botanical gardens Safari Tents are some of the best glamping in Victoria.

-Designed for those who prefer to inject a little more luxe into their getaway, there’s rustic recycled timber wood panelling and flooring, a claw-footed bathtub that looks out onto the surrounding nature as well as a hideaway cabin bed—giving serious enchanted vibes.
-Rail, hail or shine this glamping spot’s got it all with a split system to heat you up through the winter period or cool you down through the summer months.
-Book in here.
+Designed for those who prefer a little more luxe into their getaway, there’s rustic recycled timber wood panelling and flooring, a claw-footed bathtub with nature views as well as a hideaway cabin bed.

 Mansfield Glamping